 It’s no secret that governmental and local policies play a huge role in the adoption of EVs.
 Now, let’s look at some of the most effective EV-related policies from around the world.

-Judging from the table, it should be only a matter of time until the rest of the developed world catches up.
+The latest European agreements place Europe as a forerunner of the EV revolution and, judging from the table above, it should be only a matter of time until the rest of the world catches up.

 8. The private sector’s response to EVs

 The private sector, and car manufacturers, in particular, have primarily responded positively to the ongoing changes in the market.
 For instance, Volkswagen has recently taken a strong stance towards electrifying the car market, and many Japanese, American, and European manufacturers are following suit.

 On the other hand, utilities and power companies are currently increasing their investment in EV charging infrastructure.

 On the fleet side, DHL has made an ambitious pledge to reach 70% clean operations of last-mile pick-ups and deliveries by 2025.
 And DB Schenker wants to make its transport activities in European cities emission-free by 2030.

 While actions like these are worthy of attention on their own, their fringe benefit is of course that they act as signalling devices for the rest of the market.
 In other words, it is public pledges like these that pressure competitors and stakeholders to act faster than they otherwise would have.

 When it comes to the future, according to the EV Market Outlook 2021, there are two possible scenarios: